Transforming a dark log cabin into “The Beach Chalet”

 It wasn’t easy, nor was it inexpensive but so worth it for my mental wellbeing.
 To summarize, here’s a list of the changes that I made:

 I love the beachy vibe I’ve created as well as the massive increase of light.
 It truly has become my dream beach cottage, one in which I feel warm, cozy, comfortable and secure.
 That’s what a home should be, after all.
-My three sons and their partners enjoy visiting, so much so in fact that the youngest is holding his wedding here this May!
+My three sons and their partners enjoy visiting, so much so in fact that the youngest is held his wedding here!

 If you have any interest in experiencing The Beach Chalet for yourself, you can see my airbnb listing here.